This post may contain affiliate links. Please read our disclosure policy.

 - An instant read thermometer is a handy, affordable tool to check that chicken is cooked through.
 It’s so much easier than guessing and ending up with either undercooked or overcooked chicken.
 Chicken should be cooked to 165F in the middle.

-My mom always served mashed potatoes when she made me Beef Stroganoff, so that was my first go-to with this recipe.
-Buttered egg noodles work great (it seems like that's the popular choice for USA), rice, or even veggies will be delicious.
+- My mom always served Mashed Potatoes when she made me beef stroganoff, so that was my first go-to with this recipe, but Buttered Egg Noodles are a favorite too or even rice!

 - 1/2 teaspoon garlic powder